harness/migrator/Readme.md

 ```

 ## Migrating with a single command
-Using the step-by-step guide is recommended way to get start with upgrade, but filling the prompts everytime can feel tedious.
+Using the step-by-step guide is the recommended way to get started with upgrade, but filling the prompts everytime can be tedious.
 If you wish to provide all or a few inputs you can pass them using the flags.
 If required arguments are not provided we will prompt for the inputs.

 ### To migrate all account level entities